 Inspiration – We are inspired when we take-in and are filled with the Holy Spirit.
 This life-giving energy sustains and empowers us to do God’s work.
 We can be inspired in many ways: scripture, music, artwork, photography, nature, or poetry.
-This intentional activity during team meetings is meant to inspire us individually and collectively as a team to do God’s work.
+Incorporating this intentional type of activity during team meetings can inspire us individually and collectively as a team to do God’s work.

 Reflection – This is an opportunity to ponder the meaning and mystery of the message that is revealed through the inspiration activity.
 God speaks to each of us in different ways and each of us derives special meaning from what we experience.
-Sharing might be through discussion in pairs or with the entire group.
-Reflection can also be a quiet, private, and personal experience just between the individual and God.
+Your team might share their reflections through discussion in pairs or with the entire group.
+The reflection time can also be a quiet, private, and personal experience just between the individual and God.
 No one is ever forced to share.

 How can or do I decide what scripture to use if I wanted to use it?

 You may have a favorite passage that you wish to share – BUT consider its relevance to your team’s purpose and agenda as well as its length.
 You might also consider referring to a lectionary – and there are many to choose from, including the PCUSA lectionary.
 Here are two links to lectionaries for you to refer to.
 The first is the PCUSA lectionary.
 The second lectionary listed here happens to also provide reflection questions you might use as part of your spiritual formation exercise.